Ronnie Thompson (politician): Early political career

 Thompson's ongoing success in the music industry led to an interest in politics during the 1960s.
-Prior to running for office, Louisiana Governor Jimmy Davis advised Thompson that the key to a successful political career was to "sing softly and carry a big guitar."
+Prior to running for office, Louisiana Governor Jimmie Davis advised Thompson that the key to a successful political career was to "sing softly and carry a big guitar."

 In 1961, Thompson ran for office for the first for a vacant seat on the Bibb County Commission, but lost the election.
 However, two years later, Macon Mayor Benjamin Merritt encouraged Thompson to run for an alderman seat on the Macon City Council.
 This time, Ronnie Thompson defeated incumbent alderman Bert Hamilton in the nonpartisan city election to win the seat on the council.
 He served on city council until he was elected Mayor of Macon in 1967.